BIO9230 – Biogeography and Biodiversity

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

-The courses BIO4230 and BIO9230 have common admission.
+The courses BIO4230 and BIO9230 have joint admission.
+There is a total of 30 seats at these subjects.
 Applicants are ranked by the following criteria:

 1. PhD students and master students at the MN faculty who have the course as part of the approved curriculum.

 2. Other PhD students and visiting PhD students.